Quantitative stochastic homogenization and large-scale regularity: Brief review of classical elliptic regularity

-Lest the reader imagine that it is possible to improve either of these estimates, or even to show that $\alpha$ or $\delta$ can be bounded away from zero independently of the ellipticity constant $\Lambda$, we have the following.
+Lest the reader imagine that it is possible to improve either of these estimates, or even to show that $\alpha$ or $\delta$ can be bounded away from zero independently of the ellipticity constant $\Lambda$, we present the following example due to Meyers~\cite{Me}.
+Another example is given later in Section~\ref{s.regularity.optimal}.